clangstonhinton/deep-learning-challenge/README.md

 <img width="450" alt="Screen Shot 2023-04-29 at 3 39 34 AM" src="https://user-images.githubusercontent.com/44728723/235290483-11894972-6088-4bc6-9097-7425f3dc4865.png">

 ### 2. Model v2:
-For the 2nd Model, the "NAME" column was added to the dataset as a feature to determine if the organization name could improve the model's accuracy.
+For Model v2, the "NAME" column was added to the dataset as a feature to determine if the organization name could improve the model's accuracy.
 The "EIN" and "STATUS" colummns were removed.
-The second model was less accurate than the original model with an accuracy of 0.581 and a loss of 0.709.
+Model v2 was less accurate than the original model with an accuracy of 0.581 and a loss of 0.709.
 The model construct replicated that of the Original Model above to hold all other potential influencers constant.

 <img width="450" alt="Screen Shot 2023-04-29 at 10 30 03 AM" src="https://user-images.githubusercontent.com/44728723/235308242-36ecdca3-3b44-46f4-9197-d2e220e49586.png">

-Summarize the overall results of the deep learning model.
-Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.
+### 3. Optimized Model:
+In the Optimized Model, the hyperparameters were optimized based on the results of the tuner testing.
+The Optimized Model performed similarly to the Original Model with an accuracy of 0.728 and a loss of 0.553.
+The model construct included:
+  - Hidden Layers = 5
+  - Number of Nodes in Hidden Layers:
+    - Hidden Layer 1:  26 nodes
+    - Hidden Layer 2:  26 nodes
+    - Hidden Layer 3:  11 nodes
+    - Hidden Layer 4:  21 nodes
+    - Hidden Layer 5:  11 nodes
+  - Hidden Layer Activation Function = tanh
+  - Batch Size = 32
+  - Epochs = 20
+  - Model Optimizer = adam

+### Summary:
+Overall the models failed to reach the target accuracy of 75%.
+A Random Forest classifier may be a better choice as it is a robust modeling approach and could provide increased accuarcy due to its sufficient number of estimators and tree depth.